dalrae-jin/age_prediction_ML/README.md

-# Age Prediction Using Health and Lifestyle Factors
+# Age Prediction through Health and Lifestlye Data: Supervised ML Approach

 ## Description
 This project aims to predict a person’s age based on their health and lifestyle metrics using a supervised machine learning model.